clarity-pm/clarity/docs/faq.md

 Clarity is a generic work management framework and does not define task types as often seen in information technology related frameworks and tools.

-Besides, task types rarely, if ever, bring any actual value to work organization - it’s just one more metadata item the team needs to fill and consider.
-Task types are sometimes used as a performance metric - how many bugs do we have, how many stories, etc. But categorizing tasks like this serves only to provide some analytical insight, nothing more.
+Besides, task types rarely, if ever, bring any actual value to work organization - it is just one more metadata item the team needs to fill and consider.
+Task types are sometimes used as a performance metric - how many bugs do we have, how many stories, etc. Categorizing tasks like this serves only to provide some analytical insight, nothing more.

 What you want to consider - does it ever make sense to prioritize using task types?
-Is a Bug more valuable than a Feature because it’s a Bug?
+Is a Bug more valuable than a Feature because it is a Bug?
 Would it not make more sense to prioritize by intrinsic value of a task to the stakeholders instead?

 In Clarity, this problem is solved by both Rank and CaPRICE.
 You prioritize tasks relative to their absolute impact on stakeholders - users, customers, consumers.
-Highly valuable task is highly valuable regardless if it’s a bug or feature.
+Highly valuable task is highly valuable regardless if it is a bug or feature.

 Clarity also does not forbid anyone from having more metadata attached to tasks.
 You can if you need to.

-## Can I use Kanban board to illustrate task status within a stage?
+## Can I use Kanban boards to illustrate task status within a stage?

 You can use Kanban boards to illustrate task status when using Clarity but doing so is not recommended.